ASQ Section 0511 June 2022 Meeting Announcement

 Short Narrative/Description:

 ASQ Section 0511 is a community of quality professionals of Northern Virginia, with tremendous cumulative experience across multiple industries, companies, and government agencies.
-Any single one of you in our ASQ Section is a formidable source of takes, opinions, and lessons on a number of Quality Matters.
+Any single one of you in our ASQ Section is a formidable source of takes, opinions, and lessons on a number of Quality Matters.- A Quality Matter is an aspect, focus, slice, segment of the quality landscape that one deals with in a particular situation.

 The 8 June 2022 Section 0511 meeting is a Round Table Discussion on one of the 26 Quality Matters topics that you voted for in our June 2021 poll, namely: Test.